 The portion of the portfolio invested in interest rate products may be impacted by interest rate fluctuations.
 Hence, when long-term interest rates increase, bond prices fall.
-These fluctuations may cause a decrease in the NAV.
+These fluctuations may cause a decrease in the net asset value (NAV).

 Credit risk: